system76/docs/content/windows.md

 ![Windows installation types](/images/dual-booting/windows-installation-type.jpg)

-Finally, the installer will ask you to select where you want to install to.
+Finally, the installer will ask you to select the location where you want Windows installed.
 Please follow the instructions for the configuration you chose under [Dual-Booting Windows](#dual-booting-windows-with-linux)

 Installing Windows to a **Dedicated Drive**

-1. Select the drive you would like to install Windows to.
+1. Select the drive for Windows installation.
     - This drive likely has 1 partition listed, or shows as "Unallocated Space"
     - If there are more partitions listed, see the [Managing Partitions](#managing-partitions) section below for instructions on removing them.
 2. Click `Next` to install Windows to the drive.